 - iKeyMan tool (IBM Key Manager) - Display of a VeriSign Intermediate Signing certificate. - Note the Serial Number.
-It is this field, and not the Common Name (CN) that identifies this certificate in the signing chain!
+It is this field, and not the Common Name (CN) that uniquely identifies this certificate! - Note the Fingerprint (also referred to as Thumbprint or Digest).
+It is this field that identifies this certificate in the signing chain!